MBrunoS/arc-carousel/apps/docs/src/content/docs/reference/carousel-root.md

 Inherits all HTML attributes for a `div` element since it can be used as a container.

-### Events

-`Root` also accepts event handlers provided by the `Events` interface to respond to user interactions.
-The available event handlers include:

-- `onSlideClick: (index: number, event: React.MouseEvent) => void`: Triggered when a slide is clicked.
-- `onPageChange: (prevIndex: number, nextIndex: number) => void`: Triggered when the page changes.
-- `onPageChangeEnd: (index: number) => void`: Triggered when the page change transition is completed.

 ### orientation

 - Type: `'horizontal' | 'vertical'`